dotnet/csharplang/proposals/first-class-span-types.md

 There is no standard explicit span conversion unlike other *standard explicit conversions* ([§10.4.3][standard-explicit-conversions]) which always exist given the opposite standard implicit conversion.

+#### User defined conversions

 User-defined conversions are not considered when converting between
 - any single-dimensional `array_type` and `System.Span<T>`/`System.ReadOnlySpan<T>`,
 - any combination of `System.Span<T>`/`System.ReadOnlySpan<T>`,
 - `string` and `System.ReadOnlySpan<char>`.

+The implicit span conversions are exempted from the rule that it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2 Permitted user-defined conversions][permitted-udcs]).
+This is needed so BCL can keep defining the existing Span conversion operators even when they switch to C# 13 (to avoid binary breaking changes and also because these operators are used in codegen of the new standard span conversion).

+#### Extension receiver

 We also add _implicit span conversion_ to the list of acceptable implicit conversions on the first parameter of an extension method when determining applicability
 ([12.8.9.3](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#12893-extension-method-invocations)) (change in bold):